 When I worked with ALJ’s as a senior attorney adjudicator, I was able to discuss with ALJs on how s/he arrived at the decision to grant or deny a social security disability claim at the hearing level.
 I also had the advantage of reading the ALJ’s notes and instructions to the decision writer explaining how the decision was made and which evidence to address in the decision.
-Although ALJs vary on a variety of factors such as how they prepare for a hearing and how they decide a case, after working with ALJs for 13 years, I understood what they looked for when making a decision.
+Although ALJs vary on a variety of factors such as how they prepare for a hearing and how they decide a case, after working with ALJs, I understood what they looked for when making a decision.
 I learned which evidence was detrimental to a claim and which evidence to emphasize in the decision.
 It became second nature.

 Then, as luck would have it, I got the opportunity to hear from an ALJ what s/he is looking for in a prehearing brief!
 Although it was from one ALJ’s perspective, this ALJ was a great judge who is balanced in granting and denying claims.
 It was not an outlier ALJ.

 Here’s what the typical ALJ looks for in a prehearing brief:

 1) What’s the story?
 What happened?
 Is this an older individual who had worked in a manual labor job and the body just fell apart due to wear-and-tear?

 2) How did you come up with the alleged onset date (AOD)?
 Injury?
 Surgery?
 Explain why the AOD makes sense based on the evidence.

 3) Which evidence supports the AOD?
 Which evidence shows that the individual continued to have symptoms and functional limitations for at least 12 months after the AOD?
 Focus on the date.